Industry in Iran: Textiles and apparel industry

+Iran’s modern leather industry (صنعت چرم ایران) began at the start of the twentieth century.
+Despite the industry's long history and the livestock hide's genetic proficiency, there are technical problems for Iranian leather industry.
+Since the 2000s, the production of women's leather boots in various designs has been able to give a new life to Iran's leather industry.
+Iranian thigh-high boots with black leather can be found all over the region.

 Aviation industry

 Iran is producing 59-seat aircraft inside the country such as HESA IrAn-140 with the help of Russia and Ukraine and it will shift focus to 90 to 120-seat airplanes in the next step.
 Iran also produces military attack aircraft such as HESA Saeqeh.
 With a population of 70 million, Iran needs to have 6,300 airplanes while it does not possess more than nine aircraft for every one million individuals.

 Pharmaceuticals and healthcare industry

 The pharmaceutical industry in Iran began in its modern form in 1920 when the Pasteur Institute of Iran was founded.
 Iran has a well-developed pharmaceutical production capability, however, the country still relies on imports for raw materials and many specialized drugs.
 In 2009, Iran exported $74 million worth of "medical products" to countries such as Iraq, Afghanistan and Russia.

 Oil, gas and petrochemicals

 Iran's oil and gas industry is the most active industry of the country.
 Iran has the fourth largest reserves of oil and second largest reserves of gas in the world.

 Domestic production of equipment in the nation's upstream oil industries has grown four-fold in as many years while procurement of equipment and goods accounts for around 60 to 65 percent of any oil project.
 Iran manufactures 60–70% of its industrial equipment domestically, including various turbines, pumps, catalysts, refineries, oil tankers, drilling rigs, offshore platforms and exploration instruments.